For 3 registrations from the same entity, a standard 10% discount will apply. For over 4 registrations please contact us.

 This Certificate course will examine specific areas through four modules:

-Participants of the Certificate programme will:
+Through these four modules, participants of this Certificate programme will:

 Corporate Governance for Financial Institutions